-Warning: these hints currently only apply to typeclass proof search and the typeclasses eauto tactic.
+Warning: these hints currently only apply to typeclass proof search and the typeclasses eauto tactic (20.6.5).

 This command can be used to cut the proof-search tree according to a regular expression matching paths to be cut.
-The grammar for regular expressions is the following:
+The grammar for regular expressions is the following.
+Beware, there is no operator precedence during parsing, one can check with Print HintDb to verify the current cut expression: